mklarqvist/tachyon/README.md

 * **Encryption**: Natively supports block-wise, field-wise, and entry-wise encryption with all commonly used encryption models and paradigms through [openssl][openssl].
 * **Compression**: Tachyon files are generally many fold (in many cases many 10- to 100-folds) smaller than the current standard file-format.
 * **Field-specific layout**: In principle, Tachyon is implemented as a standard column-oriented management system with several layers of domain-specific heuristics providing fast and flexible data queries.
 This memory layout enables extremely rapid field-specific queries.
+* **Performance**: The file-format is designed as independent blocks of data into independent byte streams.
+This approach is inherently amenable to paralellization through scatter-gather approaches on multiple cores or multiple machines.
 * **High-level API**: User-friendly C++/C API for quering, manipulating, and exploring sequence data with minimal programming experience
 * **Comaptibility**: We strive to provide API calls to return YON data streams to any of the current standard file-formats (`VCF` and `BCF`).
 This allows for immediate use of Tachyon without disrupting the existing ecosystem of tools.